boray4ik/rsschool-cv/cv.md

 * **GitHub:** [boray4ik](https://github.com/boray4ik)

 ## **About Me**
+I was born in the city of Zhodino.
+Graduated from college and university in Minsk.
+As a child, I was fond of HTML and CSS.
 I really want to get new skills.
 A good sense of humor will help improve the mood in the team.
 Thanks.
 ### **Skills**
 * HTML
 * CSS